laxuanlinh/thoughtmachine/vault_core.md

     - Opening date
     - Stakeholders
     - Instance parameters
-    - Linked payment devices
+    - Linked Payment Devices
     - Account details, follows key-value structure to capture custom data.
 - Update accounts via Account Update API
 - Not all updates to accounts can be done synchronously, because some of them require smart contract code to be run.
 These updates include
-    - Change instance parameters because it requires *pre_parameter_change_code* to be run
+    - Change instance parameters because it requires `pre_parameter_change_code` to be run
-    - Change product version because it requires *upgrade_code* to be run
+    - Change product version because it requires `upgrade_code` to be run
 - All customer accounts have at least 1 balance.
 - Balances are calculated using 4 dimensions
-    - **Asset type** (Commercial bank money or another asset type)
+    - ``Asset type`` (Commercial bank money, cash or another asset type)
-    - **Denomination** (currencies like USD, SGD)
+    - ``Denomination`` (currencies like USD, SGD)
-    - **Address**, address maybe where to track interest or to store sub-pots for saving or where the bank can track fees
+    - ``Address``, address maybe where to track interest or to store sub-pots for saving or where the bank can track fees
-    - **Phase**, there are 3 phases *Incomding*, *Outgoing* and *Committed*
+    - ``Phase``, there are 3 phases `Incomding`, `Outgoing` and `Committed`
 - Balances have 3 attributes:
     - Total debit
     - Total credit
     - Net: depending on the type (T-side) of the account Asset or Liability

-## Payment devices
+## Payment Devices
-- Payment devices provides external account ID
-- Customers can select account to charge using a single card, customer can route the payment to multiple accounts and can 1 account can have unlimited number of supplementary cards
-- A payment device can be email, card, account number, phone number, physical payment device ...
+- A Payment Device can be account number, IBAN, payment card ...
-- A payment device can link to 1 or multiple accounts using unique Payment Device Links
+- A Payment Device can link to 1 or multiple accounts using unique `Payment Device Links`
-- Each link has a token that can be used to identify the links and make postings to.
+- Each link has a `Payment Device Token` that can be used to identify the links and make postings to, this is for performance as each token is a hashed value
 - Multiple devices linking to the same account can share 1 token with each device having status Active or Inactive.
 - Or each link can have a unique token created by external systems to enable
+- Each account can be linked to multiple Payment Devices

-## Posting Instruction batches
+## Postings Instruction Batches
-- Posting Instruction batches represent the movements of funds between accounts.
-- A single Posting Instrcution batch is made up of many Posting instruction.
-- A Posting instruction always contains at least 2 postings, credit and debit.
-- Higher level concepts like transactions and payments are just made up of postings, for example transactions are made up of 2 or more postings
-- If we need to reverse or correct a posting, we have to make new backdated postings
+- A `Postings Instruction` is a balanced set of credit and debit postings following the double entry bookkeeping practice
+- A `Postings Instruction Batch` is set of `Postings Instructions` where if 1 postings instruction is rejected, the whole batch is rejected
+- `Postings Instruction Batches` should only be used when there are required behaviors that all of them should be either accepted or rejected

 ## Internal accounts
 - Internal accounts are internal accounts of the bank, it shows how much money the bank owns
 - It's used on the Vault ledger to meet accounting requirements
-- Internal accounts don't use smart contracts liks Customer accounts with any metadata, it only uses a blank Smart contract to maximize performance.
+- Internal accounts don't use smart contracts linked Customer accounts with any metadata, it only uses a blank Smart contract to maximize performance.
 - Internal accounts are not associated with a customer entity, they're owned by the bank itself

 ## Audit entities